We see your potential.

 We have a first-year summer student work program.

-If you’re a first-year law student interested in gaining some work experience and exposure to a law firm during the summer of 2019, please apply.
+If you’re a first-year law student interested in gaining some work experience and exposure to a law firm during the summer, please apply within the recruitment period.
 The ideal candidate will have excellent communication skills, well-developed interpersonal skills, a strong work ethic, and a willingness to learn with a positive and professional attitude.

-Interested students may apply by sending their resume along with reference letters and transcripts (if available) to Human Resources at email@example.com
+Interested students may apply by sending their resume along with reference letters and transcripts (if available) to our articling committee at email@example.com